 The best treatment for a dog grass allergy is to limit exposure to grass or replace it with a quality artificial grass product.
 Since natural grass releases pollen in the spring and summer it's especially important to limit exposure during these seasons.
 Keeping your grass healthy and cut short will help reduce the amount of pollen that is released.
 Avoiding tall grasses and limiting the amount of time your dog spends on the lawn will also help a lot.
 It's important to keep in mind that pollen can attach itself to a dog's hair very easily, it can be breathed in through the lungs and can even be licked off the hair of a contaminated dog.

 If your dog uses the yard and you suspect a dog grass allergy it's recommended that you wash and dry their feet after exposure.
-The areas between their toes should be washed and dried thoroughly.
+The areas between their toes should be washed and dried thoroughly, a silicone dog paw cleaner is ideal for a deep clean.
 A regular bath is another good idea during the spring and summer when they are out enjoying the yard or going for walks in the park.
 The goal is to keep their coat and skin free of pollen that can be breathed in or ingested from licking.
 A few treatment options are available if exposure has occurred and you have confirmed that a dog grass allergy is the culprit.

 It's important to note that any dog can develop a dog grass allergy but it is more common with certain breeds; Golden Retrievers, German Shepherds, Pugs, Terriers, Cocker Spaniels and Pit Bulls.